neelguha/legal-ml-datasets/README.md

 - [Pile of Law](https://huggingface.co/datasets/pile-of-law/pile-of-law): a 256GB dataset of legal, administrative, and contractual texts.
 - [Open Australian Legal Corpus](https://huggingface.co/datasets/umarbutler/open-australian-legal-corpus): The first and only multijurisdictional open corpus of Australian legislative and judicial documents.
 - [Ontario Laws and Regs](https://huggingface.co/datasets/hordruma/ontario_laws_and_regs): A dataset comprised of the most recent version of all current and revoked laws and regulations from Ontario, Canada, totalling around 5,000 documents.
+- [The Cambridge Law Corpus](https://www.cst.cam.ac.uk/research/srg/projects/law): A dataset consisting of raw text and metadata for 250,000+ court cases from the UK, dating back to the 16th century.
+Additional expert annotations are provided for a sample of 638 cases.

 ## Benchmarks which combine multiple types of tasks
 - [LexGlue](https://huggingface.co/datasets/lex_glue): a GLUE inspired set of legal tasks